the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Removed the deprecated "Event Phone" CSV import target
 * Tweak - Allow the View selection drop-down box to function when JavaScript is disabled
 * Tweak - Allow the pagination links in List View to function when JavaScript is disabled
+* Tweak - Allow better support of new license types for premium add-ons
 * Feature - Added support for multiple organizers per event
 * Feature - Exploration + initial work on updated timepicker in events admin
 * Feature - Enhancements to month view class + queries